quintonwall/salesforce-tutorials/frameworks-and-salesforce/Readme.md

     //favorite
     public var favoriteId: String = ""

-    //save dictionary representation as we need to pass that to watchos apps public var asDictionary: [String : Any]?
+    //save dictionary representation as we need to pass that to watchOS apps public var asDictionary: [String : Any]?

     public init() {}